Free Maker Resources

 6. Put them to work.
 Paste the codes into Craftybase (or your platform of choice) and assign them to products.
 Consistent SKUs unlock accurate reporting, faster picking, and zero mix-ups at shipping time.

-Why unique SKUs matter
+Why Unique SKUs Matter

 A Stock-Keeping Unit (SKU) is your own shorthand for every product and variant you sell.
 Because no two SKUs are alike, they act as the single source of truth across purchasing, production, sales channels and accounting.
 With a clean SKU system you can: